morijx/Raspi_cardiac_wave/Video Success/README.md

 - Blue: Cross validation score from training,
 - Orange: Test score from the test split of the training data
-- Green: test score from the additional videos
+- Green: Test score from the additional videos

 ## Data